ogrisel/my-linux-devbox/README.md

 Read the [SaltStack documentation](http://docs.saltstack.com/) to get started with custom state files.

-If you edit the salt configuration you can reapply.
+If you edit the salt configuration you can ask salt to quickly take all your changes into accout from inside the VM:

     [guest]$ sudo salt-call state.highstate

-Alternatively you can reboot the whole VM with:
+Alternatively you can reboot the whole VM with from outside of the VM:

     [host]$ vagrant reload